mohamed-chs/chatgpt-history-export-to-md/README.md

 - [Official Python website](https://www.python.org/downloads/)
 - [Official Git website](https://git-scm.com/downloads)

+Yep, no external dependencies needed.

 ### Notes

-This is just a small thing I coded to help me see my convos in beautiful markdown, in Obsidian (my note-taking app).
+This is just a small thing I coded to help me see my convos in beautiful markdown, in [Obsidian](https://obsidian.md/) (my note-taking app).

 I wasn't a fan of the clunky, and sometimes paid, chrome extensions.